-- So in Exodus, how did these people become slaves among the Hebrews?
+How did people become slaves among the Hebrews?
 They haven’t been to war to have captured them.
 These are slaves of poverty.

-- Someone could give themselves or their own child over to slavery because they can’t pay a debt.
-They offer their service as the way to pay the debt.
+Someone could give themselves or their child over to slavery because they can’t pay a debt.
+They offer their service as a way to pay the debt.